 Somborn died in 1934 after handpicking his successor, Robert Howard Cobb.
 Cobb had experience doing everything from waiting tables to bookkeeping and managed the chain.
-Cobb is best known to most today as the creator of the Cobb salad, a late-night meal he made for some famished friends.
+Cobb is best remembered as the creator of the Cobb salad, a late-night meal he made for some famished friends.
 Cobb also made the papers in 1933 when he refused to seat the actress Marlene Dietrich because she was wearing slacks.
-Comics Bert Wheeler and Robert Woolsey left the restaurant after the incident only to return wearing skirts themselves.
+Comics Bert Wheeler and Robert Woolsey left the restaurant after the incident only to return wearing skirts.

-It was the hopes of seeing celebrity hi-jinx like that that kept tourists and the press piling into the Brown Derby in droves.
-Gossip columnnists Hedda Hopper and Louis Parsons were regular fixtures there.
-The show This is Your Life, which involved taking some unexpecting celebrity down memory lane, often began by surprising some actor or actress out for lunch at the Brown Derby.
+It was the hopes of seeing celebrity incidents such as this that kept tourists and the press piling into the Brown Derby in droves.
+Gossip columnists Hedda Hopper and Louella Parsons were regular fixtures there.
+The show This is Your Life, which involved taking an unsuspecting celebrity down memory lane, often began by surprising them while out for lunch at the Brown Derby.
 Other films and television shows, such as a famous episode of I Love Lucy, featured a restaurant in the likeness of the Brown Derby, cementing the restaurant’s icon status in the eyes of many.